salemHb/flixclone/README.md

-A simple React app for searching and displaying movies using the TMDB API.
+# A UI clone of HULU made using React js and TMDB API.